 Regional planning councils are recognized as Florida's only multipurpose regional entity in a position to plan for and coordinate intergovernmental solutions to growth-related problems on greater-than-local issues, provide technical assistance to local governments, and meet other needs of the four county area it serves: Martin, St. Lucie, Indian River, and Palm Beach County.
 The Palm Beach TPA partners with the TCRPC to provide staff support for both local and regional projects including the implementation of a continuous designated Quiet Zone along the Florida East Coast (FEC) rail corridor.

 With the creation of the South Florida Regional Transportation Authority (SFRTA) on July 1, 2003, South Florida’s three counties, Miami-Dade, Broward, and Palm Beach, began efforts to work together to ensure a viable regional transportation system.
 The SFRTA, with cooperation from our transportation partners, works diligently to plan, develop, fund and operate a seamless, safe and efficient regional transportation system.

-To meet public demand, the SFRTA is strategically plans for needed transit projects to provide for the future regional mobility needs of South Florida’s resident and visitors.
+To meet public demand, the SFRTA strategically plans for needed transit projects to provide for the future regional mobility needs of South Florida’s resident and visitors.
 These projects will allow people to rely on transit and enjoy the benefits of avoiding our increasingly congested highways, while saving money on gas, as well as on auto insurance and maintenance.
-These transit projects complement existing and planned service by transportation partners, and will provide the backbone of an expanded regional transportation system that may include light rail, busways, streetcars and rapid bus transit, as well as upgrades to the 72 miles track within the Tri-Rail corridor.
+These transit projects compliment existing and planned service by transportation partners, and will provide the backbone of an expanded regional transportation system that may include light rail, busways, streetcars and rapid bus transit, as well as upgrades to the 72 miles track within the Tri-Rail corridor.